Hycord/Hycord/README.md

 ## I go as Hycord.

-### I am an 18 year old student at Northern Illinois University studying Computer Science and Computational Math with a minor in Physics.
+### I am a 19 year old student at Northern Illinois University studying Computer Science and Computational Math with a minor in Physics and Applied Mathematics.
 ### I Love to write code and make it part of my daily routine.
 I am currently employed as a Software Engineer, however I am open to comissions.
 ### Please reach out via my website's contact form [here](https://masen.dev/contact) if you would like to hire me

 ---
 # 🔭 Current Projects 🔭

-- [Atlas Rust](https://atlasrustservers.com/) Atlas Rust is one of the largest rust servers where I currently am employed as a Software Engineer

 - [`@hycord/neural`](https://npmjs.org/package/@hycord/neural) Is a custom neural network implementation to make working with feed forward neural networks easy!
 - [`@hycord/logger`](https://npmjs.org/package/@hycord/logger) Is a custom logging implementation that looks nice to me, and I use in my other projects!